Tobolsk: Main sights

 Tobolsk is the only town in Siberia and one of the few in Russia which has a standing stone kremlin (Tobolsk Kremlin): an elaborate city-fortress from the turn of the 17th and 18th centuries.
 Its white walls and towers with an ensemble of churches and palatial buildings spectacularly sited on a high river bank were proclaimed a national historical and architectural treasure in 1870.

 The principal monuments in the kremlin are the Cathedral of St. Sophia (1683–1686), a merchant courtyard (1703–1705), an episcopal palace (1773–1775; now a museum of local lore), and the so-called Swedish Chamber, with six baroque halls (1713–1716).
 The town contains some remarkable baroque and Neoclassical churches from the 18th and 19th centuries.
-Also noteworthy is a granite monument to Yermak, constructed to a design by Alexander Brullov in 1839.
+Also noteworthy is a granite monument to Yermak Timofeyevich, constructed to a design by Alexander Brullov in 1839.
 The town's vicinity is rich in ancient kurgans and pagan shrines, some of which date back to the 10th century BCE.

 The Governor's Mansion, built in 1790, is a historical monument protected by the Russian federal government.
 It is built in the architectural style of classicism and one of the first stone buildings built in the city.
-It is best known as having housed the last Tsar, Nicholas II, and his family after he abdicated the throne they were sent to exile by the Bolsheviks.
-The family was later moved to Yekaterinburg where they were later slaughtered.
+It is best known as having housed the last Tsar, Nicholas II, and his family after he abdicated the throne they were sent to exile by the Provisional Government.
+The family was then moved to Yekaterinburg where they were later slaughtered.